 The Connection to Mood and the Brain: The Mechanism

 How does a spice improve mood?
-The proposed mechanism relies on several pathways that work in parallel.
+The proposed mechanism relies on several pathways acting in parallel.
 First, a serotonergic effect: Laboratory studies have shown that crocin and safranal inhibit the reuptake of serotonin, a mechanism similar in essence to the way SSRI drugs like fluoxetine work.
 That is, more serotonin remains available in the synaptic cleft.

 Second, antioxidant and anti-inflammatory activity.
 Depression and cognitive decline are both linked to chronic neuroinflammation and oxidative stress.
 Crocin, as a strong antioxidant, reduces oxidative damage in brain cells and suppresses inflammatory cytokines.
 In a study on Alzheimer's patients treated with donepezil, adding saffron improved the inflammatory and oxidative profile even when it did not add immediate cognitive benefit.